 Successful applicants demonstrate the following qualities and skills:

-- Receptive to constructive feedback and have the ability to apply this in the performance of duties, both when in training and on the job.
+- receptive to constructive feedback and able to apply this in the performance of duties, both in training and on the job

-- Able to work collaboratively and cooperatively, and thrive in a diverse work group.
+- ability to work collaboratively and cooperatively, and thrive in a diverse work group

-- Recognise and respect the work preferences and different views others.
+- ability to recognise and respect the work preferences and different views of others.

-- the basic procedures in IP Australia, and trade mark legislation and examination practices
+- basic procedures in IP Australia, and trade mark legislation and examination practices

 - how to make use of appropriate references and resources as tools that help you to decide whether a trade mark meets the requirements for registration.
 This includes teaching you how to use the tools to apply the tests set out in case law, and to apply precedent appropriately.

-- relevant workplace skills, including teamwork and time management, which are fundamental to making an effective contribution to your examination team.
+- teamwork and time management training, which are fundamental to making an effective contribution to your examination team.